-BME guarantees to all shareholders that, via the "Information for Shareholders and Investors" section of its corporate website, from the date of publication of the call of the General Shareholders' Meeting, they will have easy and direct access to all the legal and financial information on BME required for the General Shareholders' Meeting.
+BME guarantees to all shareholders that, via the "Information for Shareholders and Investors" section of its corporate website, from the date of publication of the call of the General Shareholders' Meeting, they will be able to easily and directly access all the legal and financial information on BME required for the General Shareholders' Meeting.

-In addition, shareholders are able to access all information regarding financial and corporate governance issues on the same site.
+In addition, shareholders are able to access all information regarding financial and corporate governance issues on the same site, in both Spanish and English.

-b) Shareholders office
+b) Shareholders office.

-The General Secretary and the Board Secretary, in conjunction with the Financial Department, have, in the form of a Shareholder Office, set up a permanent and straightforward communication channel allowing shareholders to express any doubts regarding the economic-financial and corporate information available as well as that regarding the General Shareholders' Meeting.
+The General Secretary and the Board Secretary, in conjunction with the Financial Department, have, in the form of a Shareholder Office (accionistas@bolsasymercados.es), set up a permanent and straightforward communication channel allowing shareholders to express any doubts regarding the economic-financial and corporate information available as well as that regarding the General Shareholders' Meeting.
 Shareholders may use this service to submit any suggestions, observations or comments they wish.